-I decided to go for ‘just one more’ not a drink but another soak in the lovely hot spa before bed.
+I decided to go for ‘just one more’ – not a drink this time, but another soak in the lovely hot spa before bed.
 We are lucky enough to have a spa in our place in Spain and I was missing it!

 Tomorrow we head on down south, by-passing Los Angeles as we have visited it in the past.
 We will be making our way to San Clemente, a place where I think our Spanish will be required again.